Gayatri-Rout/Pizza-Sales-Dashboard/README.md

    - Calculated key performance indicators (KPIs) using DAX formulas.

 5. **Chart Creation in Power BI**:
-   - Created relevant and insightful charts to visualize the data as per the requirements stated.S
+   - Created relevant and insightful charts to visualize the data as per the requirements stated.